V-chip: Ratings

 In 1996, the United States Congress decreed that the television industry should create a voluntary rating system for its shows called the TV parental guidelines.
 Three main associations (the National Association of Broadcasters, the National Cable Television Association, and the Motion Picture Association of America) would establish this rating system.
 Along with the three founding associations, the chairman of the FCC would select five members of the advocacy community to participate in establishing television ratings.
 Altogether the FCC chairman, six members from each broadcasting industry and the five non-industry members make up a total of 24 participants.
 These ratings are the icons that appear in the corner of the television screen at the beginning of every show and after each commercial break for many broadcasters.
 These ratings include TV-Y, TV-Y7, TV-Y7-FV, TV-G, TV-PG, TV-14, and TV-MA.

 TV-Y includes all television programs designed to be appropriate for all children.
 TV-Y7 programs are directed to older children, specifically aged 7 and above.
 TV-Y7-FV programs are also directed to older children aged 7 and above with the addition that this rating denotes fantasy or animated violence.
 TV-G includes programs appropriate for all ages because it contains little to no violence, no strong language, and little to no sexual situations.
 TV-PG programs may include materials that parents may find unsuitable, including moderate violence, some sexual situations, or infrequent coarse language.
 TV-14 programs have parents strongly cautioned for materials unsuitable for children under 14 years of age.
 Finally, TV-MA programs are specifically designed to be viewed by adults aged 17 and up.

 Invention and patent

 Invention

-Tim Collings states he developed the V-chip technology while he was an engineering professor at Simon Fraser University in British Columbia; however, he did not obtain a patent on the technology.
+Tim Collings states he developed the V-chip technology while he was an engineering professor at Simon Fraser University in British Columbia, but he did not obtain a patent on the technology.

 Patent

 An idea for blocking programs in this way was patented by Brett West and John P. Gardner in 1994 and tested in Canada.
 The patent was number 5,550,575.
 Two others separately patented devices similar or identical to the V-chip: John Olivo of Parental Guide of Omaha, and an Air Force captain by the name of Carl Elam.
 Collings, Olivo, and Elam all claim to have invented the technology.

-Although there is debate over who patented the V-chip, Wi-LAN of Ottawa is the current holder.